dd32/td-gh-ex/readme.txt

 http://www.gnu.org/copyleft/gpl.html

 === Changelog ===
+=== Version 1.0.1 - August 01, 2017 ===
+** Small sytle fixes.

-=== Version 1.0.0 - December 01, 2016 ===
+=== Version 1.0.0 - July 13, 2017 ===
 ** Released.

 === Thank you & support ===

 First of all, thanks so much for purchased our item.
 We’re really appreciated it and hope you enjoy it!
-If you need support, all support will be conducted through our support page: https://www.grovepixels.com/help-center/, email: email@grovepixels.com or our email support@grovepixels.com.
+If you need support, all support will be conducted through our support page: https://xstreamthemes.com/inquire/, email: info@xstreamthemes.com .
 We usually get back to you within 24 hours.